About this listing

 THINGS YOU MIGHT LIKE AND DISLIKE

-Cozy feeling, cool vintage design, spacious floor plan, quiet and safe location at the end of a dead-end street.
+-Quiet and safe location at the end of a dead-end street

 Keep in mind this space is technically a basement and there is not a full kitchen, just the bar.
 While it is well equipped with small appliances, it is best for light, simple meals, in part because the small (12x10 inch) bar sink isn't easy to do lots of dishes in.
 But we do provide a set of three larger dish tubs that make for easier washing of dishes.